Program Application FAQs

 What if I get stuck or have an issue while completing my application?

-Join the FWD team at either Q&A Session (September 12 at 12pm and September 14 at 6pm) to ask any questions or get technical assistance.
+Join the FWD team at either Q&A Session (October 7th or 22nd) to ask any questions or get technical assistance.
 RSVP here

 How will Education Forum participants be selected?

-Completed and eligible applications will be evaluated by a group of jurors.
-Once their final assessments have been submitted, a cohort of 30 will be selected for the Above The Line Education Forum.
+Completed and eligible applications go through a jury evaluation process in order to select a cohort of up to 25 for the Above The Line Education Forum.

 When will I know if I was selected?